cherrynoize/dotfiles/.github/README.md

 restarted during the session.
 I still haven't found how I could prevent it from happening (all suggestions are welcome).

-> My workaround for the time being is to just
-> [toggle the bar](#-toggle-bar).
-Besides, if you don't ever
-> toggle it this shouldn't come up.
+> The `eww` config is currently unmantained.

 ### 🔩 Troubleshooting

-In case something's not working as expected you can run:
+In case something's not working as expected you can run from the terminal:

 ```
 unfuck everything # Mod+Alt+Shift+Backspace